In-depth reviews

 The e-tron GT looks very fast on paper and feels it from behind the wheel.
 The standard e-tron GT can go from 0-62mph in 4.1 seconds, bettering most hot hatches and a few supercars, while the more powerful RS e-tron GT takes that down to a mind-warping 3.3 seconds.
 Still, this isn’t a patch on the 1.99 second 0-60mph time of the Tesla Model S Plaid.

 Both models have fairly high top speeds for electric cars, at 152mph and 155mph respectively, but hitting those numbers on a German autobahn for any length of time will see the batteries depleted rapidly.
-Both also have the unusual feature for an electric car of two forward gears: a shorter one handles initial acceleration, while a longer one kicks in at speed.
+The Audi also has the unusual feature for an electric car of two forward gears: a shorter one handles initial acceleration, while a longer one kicks in at speed.
 And even in that longer second gear, acceleration doesn’t seem to fall off a cliff, with instant torque delivery from standstill.
+One thing we will say is that while the numbers are a clear indication of how well this works, in reality the e-tron GT can feel a little sluggish to move off at times due to its rather long pedal travel.

 Handling